-- 1. Reclarify the role and expectations of a Board/Council member. - 2.
+- 1. Clarify the role and expectations of a Board/Council member. - 2.
 Implement a Board satisfaction survey. - 3.
 Restructure the Board By-Laws. - 4.
-Re-evaluate the structure and demographics of the Board/Council composition. - 5.
-Re-assess how we recruit Board/Council members. - 6.
-Re-evaluate how we meet/engage with the Board and Councils. - 7.
-Determine the best means to engage in the way we educate Board/Council members. - 8.
-Re-vamp meetings to include out of the box approaches to deliver Board and Council education increasing buy-in, engagement and learning. - 9.
+Evaluate the structure and demographics of the Board/Council composition. - 5.
+Assess how we recruit Board/Council members. - 6.
+Evaluate how we meet/engage with the Board and Councils. - 7.
+Determine the best way to engage and educate Board/Council members. - 8.
+Revamp meetings to include out of the box approaches to deliver Board/Council education increasing buy-in, engagement, and learning. - 9.
 Develop more attractive messaging and materials for Board/Council recruitment.